Three O'Clock High

 Three O'Clock High is a 1987 American teen comedy film directed by Phil Joanou.
 The script, about a meek high schooler who is forced into a fight with an unstable new transfer student, is based on the high school experiences of screenwriters Richard Christian Matheson and Thomas Szollosi.
-It was shot in Ogden, Utah.
+The film was a box-office bomb and received mixed reviews from critics.
+It was filmed at Ogden High School in Ogden, Utah.